leoz0214/pyriodic-table/README.md

 most used.
 For example, unsurprisingly oxygen, an abundant element we need for respiration is much better known than livermorium, a synthetic, radioactive, short-lived element of which only a few atoms have been produced.

+## Compatability

+Python 3.9 or greater is supported.